acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 - `ACE_isMedicalItem`: Items with this property set to `1` will be sorted to the ACE Medical Tab.
 - `ACE_isFieldRationItem`: Items with this property set to `1` will be sorted to the ACE Field Rations Tab.

 Only Misc.
 Items will be checked for these properties.
-Magazines must have ACE_isUnique property.
+Magazines must have ACE_isUnique or ACE_asItem property.

 ## 4. Default loadouts